Efficient Tagging of Plumbing Fixtures in Enlarged Views: A Step-by-Step Guide

 No, let's restart this command.
 I want to make sure this is unchecked.
 There we go.

 And you can move these around as you see fit.
 You can move them all the way out here.
-They kind of get lost with the, uh, with the sink and everything, but then I can just continue tagging TG for tag by category.
+They kind of get lost with the sink and everything, but then I can just continue tagging—TG for Tag by Category.

-If I change this to say a free end tag.
-If I select this, there we go.
-And I changed the leader type to be a free end.
+If I change this to, say, a Free End tag—if I select this—there we go.
+And I change the leader type to be a Free End.

-I would be able to move this guy too.
-If you want to do that, but the attachment works just fine for the most part.
-There's sometimes that you may want to have it be a free end, but for what we're doing here, it works perfectly fine.
+I would be able to move this guy too, if you want to do that.
+But the attachment works just fine for the most part.
+There are some times that you may want to have it be a Free End, but for what we're doing here, it works perfectly fine.

 Take this guy out a little farther.
 There we go.
 Let's organize some of these sinks and just move these tags around.

 So just come into here with the pipes.
-I do like to kind of have kind of consolidate the tags if I can.
-So what I'll do here is I'll populate those three, select this one, add or remove host there.
+I do like to kind of consolidate the tags if I can.
+So what I'll do here is I'll populate those three, select this one, Add/Remove Host there.

-So at this one, add or remove host here and here.
-I can move this farther down, add or remove host here and here.
+Select this one, Add/Remove Host here and here.
+I can move this farther down, Add/Remove Host here and here.
 There we go.

 So I might add one here to say that one varies.
 So this may have gotten a little bit bigger.
 There we go.

-Any pipe that is under three, three inches or under will be at quarter inch equals a foot.
+Any pipe that is three inches or under will be at 1/4” per foot.
 So let's go ahead and let's go over to our next one.
 Again, we're kind of seeing some of the underground.

 Tyler Grant